maitesin/summer-course/content.md

 # Computer components

 The computer is made of several components and each one of them has a very specific role.
 There are some components that are mandatory for the computer in order for it to run.
-These are, processor, motherboard, RAM, and power supply.
+These are, motherboard, CPU, RAM, and power supply.

+Other components such as the graphics card, storage, and input/output devices are optional, but most of them are recommended.

-## Processor
+## Motherboard

+The motherboard, also called mainboard, is the main printed circuit board (PCB) in general-purpose computers and other expandable systems.
+It holds and allows communication between many of the crucial electronic components of a system, such as the central processing unit (CPU) and memory, and provides connectors for other peripherals.
+A motherboard usually contains significant sub-systems, such as the central processor, the chipset's input/output and memory controllers, interface connectors, and other components integrated for general use.

+## Central Processing Unit (CPU)

-The processor is the brain of the computer.
+The central processing unit (CPU), also known as processor, is the brain of the computer.
 It can have multiple cores and handle even more threads.
 The speed of a processor is measured in Hertz (Hz).
+The Hertz is the derived unit of frequency in the International System of Units (SI) and is defined as one cycle per second.

+The processor is attached to the motherboard

 ### Cores

 ### Threads

-## Motherboard

 ## RAM